hardikforall/MinimaCSS/README.md

 # MinimaCSS ✨

-MinimaCSS is a minimalist CSS framework designed for simplicity and ease of use.
+MinimaCSS is a minimalist CSS framework designed for simplicity and ease of use (Opinionated).
 Born from an idea in 2017 and brought to life in 2018 for my personal projects, MinimaCSS is a reflection of a vision to create a foundational CSS framework that empowers new developers and suits projects that require just the basics.

 While it may not cater to the complexities of large-scale applications, its streamlined approach is ideal for budding developers, simple projects, and anyone in need of a lightweight, straightforward starting point.